Consumer Cellular vs. Verizon

 • Verizon is best for those who want a plan packed with perks (with a price tag to match) and seniors who live in Florida.

 Consumer Cellular and Verizon are two of our picks for the best senior phone plans.
 Consumer Cellular has AARP discounts and simple phone plans designed for seniors.
-On the other hand, Verizon is one of the nation’s largest carriers, offering several plans with various perks, along with a 55+ plan for Florida residents.
+On the other hand, Verizon is one of the nation’s largest carriers, offering several plans with various perks, plus a 55+ plan for Florida residents.

-Our team of tech experts spent 50 hours researching and testing the phones and plans that Consumer Cellular and Verizon offer.
+Our tech experts spent 50 hours researching and testing the phones and plans that Consumer Cellular and Verizon offer.
 During testing, we compared both carriers for price, technology, ease of use, senior-friendly features, and customer service to help you determine which carrier might be best for you.
 Keep reading to learn more about Consumer Cellular and Verizon phone plans for older adults.

 Testing out Consumer Cellular's service